 Online presentations are the natural extension of communications in the digital age.
 Available programs make it easy for everyone to illustrate and communicate their ideas and information.
 The programs make such presentations easily portable and increasingly easy to access online, where they can reach either wider general audiences or exclusive targeted ones.
 Presentation authors are limited only by their imagination and the time they have available to hone their messages.

-For more information about online presentations and related topics, check out the links on the next page.
+For more information about online presentations and related topics, check out the links below.